 Make it a Game

-Gamification isn’t a new concept – in fact, my colleague Nate wrote about it in a previous TrackVia blog post almost a decade ago.
+Gamification isn’t a new concept – in fact, it was talked about more than a decade ago by Rajat Paharia.
 The idea is to create aspects of your workflows that feel like a game – where employees can win against peers or the system, achieve special milestones, or earn bonuses and rewards.

 Friendly competition can bring some lightheartedness and excitement to otherwise mundane tasks.
 Furthermore, publicly calling out winners (as well as those who have shown great improvement) creates a culture of positivity surrounding change and will hopefully make it even easier to iterate in the future.